 The AABA Law Foundation is a nonprofit public benefit corporation dedicated to serving the community and law students through its Foundation Scholarship awards: the Raymond L. Ocampo Jr. Family Scholarship; the Joe Morozumi Scholarship; the AABA Law Foundation Scholarship; and the Asian Pacific American Judges Scholarship, developed to recognize and honor the past and present API judges of the Bay Area.

-Finalists will be notified if they are selected for an interview by January 29, 2013.
-Interviews will be held Saturday, February 9, 2013.
-Scholarship recipients are required to attend the annual AABA Installation dinner on Thursday, March 21, 2013.
+The application period to submit the application has ended.
+Finalists will be notified if they are selected for an interview by February 4, 2014.
+Interviews will be held in San Francisco on Saturday, February 8, 2014.
+Scholarship recipients are required to attend the annual AABA Installation dinner in March 14, 2014.

 For information about other law student scholarships, please visit the AABA Law Student Scholarships page.